BOARD OF DIRECTORS

 The books that have been with me throughout my life are the original Mrs. Piggle-Wiggle books by Betty MacDonald.
 This children’s series goes back to my childhood when my parents read the books aloud to me until I could read them to myself and then I could read them to my children.
 In a few years my grandchildren will be old enough for them!
 I love the hilarious writing and the unusual cures for kids’ bad habits such as not picking up their rooms or not sharing their toys.

-I grew up in East Grand Rapids, and returned about 8 years ago to be close to family and raise her own.
-My husband, Josh and I have two young boys and run a commercial production studio together called Sidecar Studios.
-My Mom, Mary Kretchman, also served on the FOTL board and I have fond memories as a little girl of sorting books at night and helping count out change at the book sales.
-I believes in access for all to the programs, resources and education that local libraries provide and is happy to be part of those efforts directly.
+I grew up in East Grand Rapids, and returned about 8 years ago to be close to family and raise our own.
+My husband Josh and I have two young boys and run a commercial production studio together called Sidecar Studios.
+My Mom, Mary, also served on the FOTL board and I have fond memories as a little girl of sorting books at night and helping count out change at the book sales.
+I believe in access for all to the programs, resources and education that local libraries provide and am happy to be part of those efforts directly.

 I have always loved how books can both captivate us on our own and serve to connect us with others.
 Some of my favorites are from Louise Erdrich, Margaret Atwood, Iris Murdoch, and AS Byatt.
 My career experience at Kent District Library and the Grand Rapids Humanities Council showed me how connecting people and ideas, often through books, strengthens community and individuals, and I love how our East Grand Rapids library is a center for people and ideas and amazing events.
 One highlight of my involvement with the Friends of the Library has been helping to stock the Little Free Library in Collins Park, often with my children.